-- Consistency in the income testing assessment of all retirement income streams. - Consistent outcomes for income and asset means testing in retirement. - Relieving budgetary pressure by freezing upper social security means test thresholds for members of the community who are able to self-fund their retirement. - Reversing Schedule 11 of the Social Services and Other Legislation Amendment Act 2013 and reinstate the previous law.
+- Consistency in the income testing assessment of all retirement income streams. - Consistent outcomes for income and asset means testing in retirement. - Reversing the amendments contained in Schedule 11 of the Social Services and Other Legislation Amendment Act 2013 to reinstate the previous law.